Back to Career Hacks

 There is a persistent myth that working in AI means writing code.
 If you can't train a model or ship a feature, the thinking goes, there's no seat for you at the table.

-We analyzed 29,215 open roles across 1,044 AI startups tracked on Fast AI Startup Jobs.
-We categorized every single role by function, seniority, and type.
-The results surprised us — and they should change how you think about building a career in the AI industry.
+We decided to test that assumption with data.
+We analyzed 29,215 open roles across 1,044 AI startups tracked on Fast AI Startup Jobs, categorizing every single role by function, seniority, and type.
+The results surprised us, and they should change how you think about building a career in the AI industry.

-But by Series A, GTM jumps to 22.8% — nearly doubling its share.
+At the Seed stage, GTM roles make up just 13.8% of a typical startup's open headcount.
+The company is still building, so most hires are engineers and researchers.
+That makes sense.
+By Series A, GTM jumps to 22.8%, nearly doubling its share.
 This is the inflection point.
 Once a startup has a product with early traction, the urgent question shifts from "can we build it?" to "can we sell it?"

 CompanyTotal RolesGTM %Engineering %Business Model